 In the Lifetime of the Buddha

 The male crocodile was an earlier birth of Devadatta, a disciple of the Buddha who became his nemesis.
-When he was informed that Devadatta had made plans to kill him, the Buddha told this story to his disciples so they knew that Devadatta had also tried unsuccessfully to kill him in the past.
+When he was informed that Devadatta had made plans to kill him, the Buddha told his disciples this story so they knew that Devadatta had also tried unsuccessfully to kill him in the past.

 The female crocodile was an earlier birth of Cinca-Manavika, a woman who had falsely claimed the Buddha impregnated her.